 Take a look at the following slide:

 This is a classic example of using a continuous element with separators.
-Pipe represents continuity while the beads represent milestones.
+Pipe represents continuity while the beads ( glossy balls) represent milestones.

 The power of this idea can be taken forward to engage your audience.

 A Creative Alternative with Demo: